RangeOfSounds.com is reader-supported. We may earn a small commission through products purchased using links on this page.

 You’re creative.
 You’re making original music after all.
 So be creative!
 Anything that’s fun to watch is, by definition, good content.
 Like a comedy skit?
 A video of yourself attempting a challenge?
 A video of yourself reacting to a meme or video in a funny way?
 Get out there and do it!

 Be Smart About Planning Content

 Know thy enemy.
 And know thy YouTube.
 The more you know about YouTube’s algorithms and inner workings, the more you can plan your content to take advantage.
 Do keyword research, and learn and implement YouTube SEO (search-engine optimization).
 Basically, plan content based on what people are already looking for, and then make it easy for those people to find.

 This is the process of finding what keywords people are searching for on YouTube so that you can make videos on those topics and get traffic.
 When planning keywords to make popular content, you’re looking for a combination of high search volume and low competition.
 Meaning lots of people are looking for something, but there’s not much out there yet.

 Does this keyword have a fair amount of search volume?
 To judge this you can simply search the keyword to see how many average views the top 2-4 videos have on a particular subject.
 That being said, this is not a perfect measure of the search volume, because the videos could have traffic coming in from other sources (like channel subscribers.)
-Another thing you can do is install the fabulous browser extension Keywords Everywhere to display estimated keyword data on the search page.

 Is the keyword low competition?
 This is very important and also easy to evaluate on YouTube.
 All you need to do is search the keyword, and see how many videos there are on that exact topic (less than 6 is generally good).
 Then see how good the videos on those topics are at matching the searchers intent for that keyword.
 Meaning, if a few videos pop up, but none of them are really that compelling, you have a golden opportunity to fill the void!